sgapps-de/pure-publish/README.md

 #### `--suffix <sfx>`

-Instead of 'package.json.backup' the backup file will be name 'package.json`<sfx>`'
+Instead of 'package.json.backup' the backup file will be named 'package.json`<sfx>`'

 #### `--tarball <path>`